Texas Water Utilities

 Do your part to conserve our precious supplies by small, thoughtful changes in your daily activities and habits.
 Small changes, if done on a large scale, add up to a big change.
 Every drop counts and every person can make a difference.
 Check out our water conservation section.

-Please be respectful of our water supplies and reduce the impact of drought and water shortages by conserving water.
 How bad is the drought?
 See for yourself – a map of the Texas region from the U.S. Drought Monitor features areas of water shortages (new analysis released every Thursday).

 Understanding Drought Water Usage Restrictions